 Coal Combustion Residuals (CCR)

 Minnesota Power uses coal as part of a diversified portfolio for energy production to ensure its customers access to reliable and affordable energy.
 On April 17, 2015 EPA published the Coal Combustion Residual (CCR) Rule.
 The rule directly impacts coal burning facilities by establishing nationwide criteria for the disposal of coal ash in landfills and surface impoundments.
-The rule is effective October 19, 2015.
+The rule became effective October 19, 2015.

 What is CCR?

 Coal Combustion Residual (CCR), commonly referred to as coal ash, is the byproduct of coal that remains after it is burned to produce electricity.
 CCR can also be identified in more specific terms by physical characteristics.
-Common types of coal ash are fly ash., bottom ash, boiler slag, or flue gas desulfurization (FGD) materials.
+Common types of coal ash are fly ash, bottom ash, boiler slag, or flue gas desulfurization (FGD) materials.
 Coal ash can be handled and stored in wet or dry form.
 Dry ash is stored in dry ash landfills while ash mixed with water is stored in surface impoundments often referred to as ash ponds.

 Existing State Regulatory Framework